Azure/azure-powershell/src/DataProtection/docs/New-AzDataProtectionBackupVault.md

 ```

 ### -VaultName
-The name of the backup vault.
+Name of the backup vault

 ```yaml
 Type: System.String